vincentschen/curriculum-network/README.md

 Hovering over a node will highlight the associated nodes.

-blue = children

-green = depends
+blue = depends

-purple = suggests
+orange = parents

 ## Curriculum Network

 The curriculum network is located in [graph.yaml](https://github.com/gkovacs/curriculum-network/blob/master/graph.yaml)

-Each node (representing a topic) can be associated with a list of children, depends, and suggests
+Each node (representing a topic) can be associated with a list of depends and parents.

 ## Prerequisites, setup, and running